kkig/go-auth-service/README.md

 go work init

 # Add directory to go.work
-go work use ./dir
+go work use ./dir/to/goMod

 # Recursively add all directories to go.work
 go work use -r .

-# Pushes the dependencies in go.work file back into go.mod
+# Run in the directory with go.work to push the dependencies in go.work file back into go.mod
 go work sync
 ```